 After touring the different parts of Ayutthaya, you’ll board a large boat and take a river cruise back to Bangkok.

-The cruise is approximately 90 minutes and includes a delicious buffet lunch as you cruise down the river on the upper deck of a large ship.
+The cruise is approximately 90 minutes and includes a buffet lunch as you cruise down the river on the upper deck of a large ship.
 You’ll pass the Grand Palace and Wat Arun as you make your way back to River City, where you will disembark and continue about your day.

 Cabaret Show

 After you return from your day trip to Ayutthaya, head back to your hotel, relax and get ready for a fun night out!
-You’ll want to arrange transportation to and from the Mirinn Theatre where you’ll catch a family-friendly cabaret show.
+That is, if you are not too exhausted.
+Afterall, the heat in Thailand wears you out, quickly.

+If you’re feeling up to going out, you’ll want to arrange transportation to and from the Mirinn Theatre where you’ll catch a family-friendly cabaret show.
 The show combines dance, music, stunning costumes and headdresses, and even a Muay Thai boxing demonstration.

 For an additional fee, you can purchase a ticket that includes a dinner, which is served about 30 minutes before the show.